 With 4 children, I want to give them the opportunity to help with gardening (hence the herbs, fruit and veg), but also to have fun in the sun.

 We have a large paddling pool the children love.
 To make it easier to take out and put away, I just bought a small (cheap and cheerful!) electric pump on Amazon that inflates and deflates it in minutes.
 Perfect!

 A few pops of colour really can really bring a small space together, give it some oomph.
 I chose this cute bright blue bistro set for our garden.

-I filmed myself a I was building the kids’ picnic table (as you do!).
-I sped up the video and uploaded to YouTube.
+I filmed myself as I was building the kids’ picnic table (as you do!).
+I sped up the video and uploaded it to YouTube.
 I find watching it strangely soothing!
 I look grumpy on there though!
 Can you tell I’m not a natural DIYer?
-The number of interruptions by the kiddos is impressive.
+The number of interruptions by the children is impressive.
 Luckily, it only took 20 minutes to build.